meandemo/ng2-demo/README.md

 ## RGB Color selector using SVG Slider

 An extension of the SVG Slider with 3 runners on the rail is the basis for this interesting RGB color selector.
-In addition, we have a good example of form control with ngControl.
+In addition, we have a good example of form control with ngControl, and communication between 3 components: slider, individual color input and hex color input.

 ## Misc Info